Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

-As for how I arrived at these decisions, I was exposed to a bunch of sororities my sophomore year in college, and learned a bit through "osmosis."
+After being exposed to many sororities in my sophomore year in college, I arrived at these decisions and learned a bit through “osmosis.”

 The following are among the largest national sororities that are members of the National Panhellenic Conference, an umbrella organization comprising 26 member groups.
-These are the commonly-held opinions them to give an idea of each sorority's culture, values, and image.
+These commonly-held opinions give an idea of each sorority's culture, values, and image.

 nice, sweet, classy but exclusionary, not partyers